MuhammadSikandarali2019/Subscription_Demo/README.md

 * library used (3.0.3)
 * you can update it to (4.0.0) by making little changes in code.

- *this is for subscription for InApp purchased you will apple changes into code
+ *this is for subscription for InApp purchased you will apply some  changes into repository class code

 **if you will not add the real package name or skus so you will unable to open subcription box**